alangston/langston-geomorph-website/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Clay Robertson and Olivia Groeber win Kale Fellowship
-date: 2020-12-01
+date: 2022-09-01T14:10:29.757Z
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Congratulations to Clay Robertson and Olivia Groeber for winning the Kale Fellowship.

 <!--more-->